Mister-Hope/Mister-Hope/README.md

 ## My basic info

-I am currently a postgraduate student in China.
-I study in North East Normal Univerify, and I major in theoretical physics.
+I am currently a teacher at Northeast Yucai School, China, teaching physics.
+I received my bachelor's degree in physics and my master's degree in theoretical physics from Northeast Normal University.

-I am not married yet but I have a girlfriend and am been together with her for 6 years.
+I am not married yet but I have a girlfriend and am been together with her for 7 years.

 In spare time, I like reading novels, playing games and programming.